Wooden Floors for Bathroom Ideas

 - Mold and Mildew

-Are you considering hardwood floors for a bathroom remodel, and is it a practical choice?
+Are you considering solid hardwood floors for a bathroom remodel, and is it the most practical choice?

 Hardwood flooring is naturally unique, adding an elegant touch to any room.
 But what about the bathroom?
-Sure, they use wood in saunas, and it’s a harsh environment for wood.
-However, the wood used for saunas is unfinished softwood, usually pine or cedar.
-That’s different from the finished hardwood floor you want to highlight your bathroom.
+Sure, they use solid hardwood in saunas, and it’s a harsh environment for hardwood.
+However, the solid hardwood used for saunas is unfinished softwood, usually pine or cedar.
+That’s different from the finished solid hardwood floor you want to highlight your bathroom.

 In this article, we’ll discuss the pros, cons, and the potential of wooden floors for bathrooms, so that you can decide if wood is the right choice for you.

-There are four reasons why some people prefer hardwood floors in their bathrooms:
+There are four reasons why some people prefer solid hardwood floors in their bathrooms:

 Wood is a natural insulator.
 It feels warm underfoot, even on a chilly morning.
 You can’t say that about tile because it’s always cold and uninviting.
-Wood has a nice way of toning down those echoes that tiled bathrooms create.
+Solid Hardwood has a nice way of toning down those echoes that tiled bathrooms create.

 2 - Beauty That’s Unique

-Wood is beautiful.
-Every solid wood floorboard has a unique grain, color, and character.
-Natural hardwood livens up any space and will create a one-of-a-kind bathroom.
+Hardwood is beautiful.
+Every solid hardwood floorboard has a unique grain, color, and character.
+Natural hardwood livens up any space and will create a one-of-a-kind room.
 It adds a style and ambiance that ceramic tile can’t match.

 3 - It’s More Resilient When You Drop Things

 Ever drop a glass cosmetic bottle or a cell phone on the tile?
 They almost always shatter or crack.
-Wood is a bit springy, and you have a better chance of keeping things intact if you have butterfingers.
+Solid hardwood is a bit springy, and you have a better chance of keeping things intact if you have an accident.

-With proper care, wood floors can last for many decades.
+With proper care, solid hardwood floors can last for many decades.
 The key phrase here is “proper care.”
 The bathroom environment is naturally higher in humidity than the rest of the home.

-Wood and water are not the best of friends, but if you are still thinking about wood, keep the following in mind.
+Wood and water are not the best of friends, but if you are still thinking about solid hardwood, keep the following in mind.

-Here are four primary factors before choosing hardwood floors.
+Here are four primary factors before choosing solid hardwood floors.

 1 - The Quality of the Finish

 Keep in mind that the sealer or top finish only protects the surface.
-Water that penetrates the joints and edges can cause visible damage to the wood from the sides and below.
+Water that penetrates the joints and edges can cause visible damage to the hardwood floor from the sides and below.

 Some wood resists water better than others.
 Teak and cedar naturally resist water.
 However, because of their low density, avoid softwoods like pine or fir.